-The engine generator sets are properly adjusted before they leave the factory for a specific fuel, either NG (natural gas), LP (liquid propane vapor) or LPG (liquid withdrawal propane).
-This fuel type is noted in your model number.
+The engine generator sets are properly adjusted before they leave the factory to run on either NG (natural gas), LP (liquid propane vapor) .
+LPG (liquid withdrawal propane) must be ordered special.
 If it becomes necessary to change the fuel type in the field see information on page 12.